hkevin01/vscode-chat-continue/docs/PROJECT_PLAN.md

 - Configuration management with save/load
 - Emergency stop and safety controls
 - Demo mode for testing without automation components

+**✅ FINAL STATUS: All requirements complete, all critical bugs fixed, project ready for production use.**

 ## Key Features